 - Collect tools to clean up the land; begin clearing trees and helping the creek run better.

-- Install a barn, shed, or Quonset hut to securely store tools and maybe even begin to establish a home and fencing for a few animals to graze our acre of kudzu that we’re anxious to begin dismantling.
+- Install a barn, shed, or Quonset hut to securely store tools and maybe even begin to establish a home and fencing for animals to graze our acre of kudzu.
+We’re anxious to start knocking down the kudzu.